Björk: 1996–2000: Homogenic and Dancer in the Dark

-Björk left London for Spain, where she recorded the album Homogenic, released in 1997.
+Björk left London for Spain in 1996, where she recorded the album Homogenic, released in 1997.
 Björk worked with producers Mark Bell of LFO and Howie B, as well as Eumir Deodato; numerous remixes followed.
 Homogenic is regarded as one of Björk's most experimental and extroverted works, with enormous beats that reflect the landscape of Iceland, most notably in the song "Jóga", which fuses lush strings with rocky electronic crunches.
 The album was certified gold in the US in 2001.
-The album was backed by string of music videos, several of which received airplay on MTV.
+The album was backed by a string of music videos, several of which received airplay on MTV.
 The video for "Bachelorette" was directed by frequent collaborator Michel Gondry, while "All Is Full of Love" was directed by Chris Cunningham.
 The single "All is Full of Love" was also the first DVD single to ever be released in the US, which paved the way for other artists to include DVD video and other multimedia features with their singles.
 Björk began to write more personally, saying "I realised that I'd come to the end of the extrovert thing.
 I had to go home and search for myself again."

 In 1999, Björk was asked to write and produce the musical score for the film Dancer in the Dark, a musical drama about an immigrant named Selma who is struggling to pay for an operation to prevent her son from going blind.
 Director Lars von Trier eventually asked her to consider playing the role of Selma, convincing her that the only true way to capture the character of Selma was to have the composer of the music play the character.
 Eventually, she accepted.
 Filming began in early 1999, and the film debuted in 2000 at the 53rd Cannes Film Festival.
 The film received the Palme d'Or, and Björk received the Best Actress Award for her role.
 It was reported that the shoot was so physically and emotionally tiring that she vowed never to act again.
 Björk later stated that she always wanted to do one musical in her life, and Dancer in the Dark was the one.
 The soundtrack Björk created for the film was released with the title Selmasongs.
 The album features a duet with Thom Yorke of Radiohead titled "I've Seen It All", which was nominated for an Academy Award for Best Original Song and was performed at the 2001 Oscars (without Yorke), while Björk was wearing her celebrated swan dress.